-In Sweden, a general election took place in September, 1998.
-The result showed a move from the political center and outwards, both to left and right.
+In Sweden, a general election took place in September 1998.
+The result showed a move from the political centre and outwards, both to the left and the right.
 Especially interesting in this discussion is that participation decreased so clearly.
-Earlier elections, in Sweden now each four years, had collected close to 90% of the total voting population.
+Earlier elections, in Sweden now every four years, had collected close to 90% of the total voting population.
 This time it was 80%.
 In an international perspective, this is high.
-But a decrease close to 10% is worth concern.
+But a decrease of close to 10% is worth concern.
 It points at increased voting uninterest, and, in fact, interviews with voters confirm this.
 There is a language problem.
-The established political parties fail to attract voters, but - as a matter of fact - voters are NOT uninterested in political matters as such.
+The established political parties fail to attract voters, but - as a matter of fact - voters are not uninterested in political matters as such.
 On the contrary, new forms of spontaneous political action and participation are asked for and tried, new discussion groups, local interest organizations, new gatherings, protest and open demonstration at times.